revoltchat/legal/Privacy Policy.md

 ### Changes to our Privacy Policy

 As we keep improving our services, we may update our Privacy Policy in the future if needed.
-We will notify you of any changes made to our Privacy Policy by specifying the date.
+We will notify you of any changes made to our Privacy Policy.

 You are advised to review our Privacy Policy periodically for any changes.
 Such changes to our Privacy Policy are effective when they are posted on this page.